Grimsay: Inhabitants

 The island's population was 169 as recorded by the 2011 census a drop of over 15% since 2001 when there were 201 usual residents.
 During the same period Scottish island populations as a whole grew by 4% to 103,702.
+By 2022 the population was recorded as 149.
 The main settlements are Baymore (Bàgh Mòr) and Kallin (Ceallan) at the eastern end of the island.
 Grimsay has a harbour at Kallin, which is the base to a sizeable shellfish industry, the island's main industry, mostly for lobster, prawns and scallops.
 Also in Kallin is The Boatshed, a marine repair facility which promotes traditional skills, and employs a full-time boatbuilder and trainee.
 Three generations of Stewart family built as many as 1,000 boats from three sheds on Grimsay.
 Grimsay is encircled by a single-track road that links most of the island's small croft and fishing settlements together.

 History

-There is a fine example of an Iron-Age wheelhouse on the northeast coast of the island at Bagh nam Feadag.
-It is one of the best examples of a wheelhouse on North Uist but does not appear on Ordnance Survey maps.
+There is a fine example of an Iron-Age wheelhouse on the northeast coast of the island at Bàgh nam Feadag.
+It is one of the best examples of a wheelhouse in the North Uist area but does not appear on Ordnance Survey maps.